gerekper/ganjaking/wp-content/plugins/permalink-manager-pro/README.txt

 8. Permalink Manager settings.

 == Changelog ==

+= 2.4.1.2 (June 28, 2023) =
+* Dev - Draft posts no longer automatically generate custom permalinks, but users may set them manually if necessary, or they will be generated when the post is published
+* Fix - Duplicated REST API calls from Gutenberg JS functions are now ignored when custom permalinks are generated
+* Fix - The 'High-Performance order storage (COT)' declaration for the WooCommerce has been fixed

 = 2.4.1 (May 22, 2023) =
 * Dev - The function that adds the "Permalink Manager" button via 'get_sample_permalink_html' filter has been updated